 September, October, and November are the months of Autumn.
 Annapurna Base Camp during Autumn is pleasant and vitalizing.
-Autumn season is quite a favorite season among trekkers for Annapurna Base Camp.
+The Autumn season is quite a favorite season among trekkers for Annapurna Base Camp.

 It is the time right after the season of summer and before the winter.
 The weather that was dry will be moist in autumn.
 The temperature will be equilibrium to our body temperature, so it is neither hot nor cold but the temperature drops with increasing altitude.
 The temperature will be around 15-24 degrees during autumn.

-Autumn will favor our mountain view as the precipitation will be low, and the sky will be clear.
+Autumn will favor our mountain view as the precipitation will be lower, and the sky will be clear.
 We can possibly see the panoramic view of mountains like Dhaulagiri, Annapurna range, Gangapurna, Lamjung Himal, Nilgiri, Manaslu, Himchuli, Machhapuchhre, and so on.

-Due to the rainfall, the forest will be dense, and the village will be green, various flowers will bloom so overall you will get a picturesque view which will be perfect for you to capture in your camera.
+Due to the rainfall, the forest will be dense, and the village will be green, various flowers will bloom so overall you will get a picturesque view that will be perfect for you to capture in your camera.

-Take delights of the large waterfalls and of course the beautiful Tilicho lake, a glacial lake at its best form in Annapurna Base Camp during autumn.
+Take delights of the large waterfalls and of course the beautiful Tilicho Lake, a glacial lake at its best form in Annapurna Base Camp during autumn.